THE AWAKENING AND THE RESTORATION OF LATVIAN INDEPENDENCE

 1985

-* On March 11, M. Gorbachev was elected General Secretary of the CPSU Central Committee.
-The period of perestroika and glasnost began.
+* March 11 – Mikhail Gorbachev is elected General Secretary of the CPSU Central Committee.
+The period of perestroika and glasnost begins.

-* 14. In June, several members of the US Congress commemorate Baltic Freedom Day; demonstrations take place in all Latvian centers.
-Various actions by diaspora organizations continue in the following years.
-These were very significant, drawing the world’s attention to the Baltic states.
+* June 14 – Several members of the US Congress commemorate Baltic Freedom Day; demonstrations take place in Latvian centres worldwide.
+Actions by diaspora organisations continue in subsequent years, drawing international attention to the Baltic states.

-* 24. In September, the Central Committee of the LCP and the Council of Ministers of the LSSR adopt a decision on the construction of a metro in Riga.
+* September 24 – The Central Committee of the Latvian Communist Party and the Council of Ministers of the Latvian SSR adopt a decision to construct a metro in Riga.

 1986

-* On July 10, the Latvian human rights defense group “Helsinki-86” was founded, which called for rallies to commemorate Stalinist repressions and on other days important to Latvian history.
+* July 10 – The Latvian human rights defence group Helsinki-86 is founded.
+It calls for rallies to commemorate Stalinist repressions and other dates significant in Latvian history.

 1987

-* 14. In June, “Helsinki-86” organizes a flower-laying ceremony at the Freedom Monument.
+* June 14 – Helsinki-86 organises a flower-laying ceremony at the Freedom Monument.

 1988

-* On April 27, a VAK rally against metro construction took place in Arkādija Park.
-Around 10,000 people participated.
+* April 27 – A VAK rally against metro construction takes place in Arkādija Park, attended by approximately 10,000 people.

-* 14. In June, a rally took place at the House of Political Education of the LCP Central Committee (now the Congress House) in memory of those illegally repressed and killed on June 14, 1941, carrying the red-white-red flag for the first time in the post-war years.
+* June 14 – A rally in memory of those illegally repressed and killed on June 14, 1941 takes place at the House of Political Education of the LCP Central Committee (now the Congress House).
+The red–white–red Latvian flag is carried publicly for the first time in the post-war years.

-* 10. In July, the Latvian National Independence Movement (LNNK) is founded at a general assembly of 2,000 people in Arkādija Park.
+* July 10 – The Latvian National Independence Movement (LNNK) is founded at a general assembly of 2,000 people in Arkādija Park.

-* 23. In August, large demonstrations take place, which are reported in major US newspapers.
+* August 23 – Large demonstrations are held and reported in major US newspapers.

-* 8. In October, the Popular Front of Latvia (LTF) is founded, with Dainis Īvāns elected as its chairman.
+* October 8 – The Popular Front of Latvia (LTF) is founded, with Dainis Īvāns elected as its chairman.

-* 11. In November, Ēvalds Valters and Alberts Bels raise the red-white-red flag on the Holy Spirit Tower of Riga Castle.
+* November 11 – Ēvalds Valters and Alberts Bels raise the red–white–red flag on the Holy Spirit Tower of Riga Castle.

 1989

-* On February 18-19, the first congress of the LNNK took place in Ogre, where the adopted statutes and program confirmed the initiated political course.
-The congress declared the movement’s ultimate goal to be “the restoration of an independent and democratic Latvian state”.
+* February 18–19 – The first congress of the LNNK is held in Ogre.
+Its statutes and programme confirm the movement’s political course and declare its ultimate goal: the restoration of an independent and democratic Latvian state.

-* 25. In April, a draft law on amendments to the Constitution is published, stipulating that the state language of the Latvian SSR is Latvian.
+* April 25 – A draft law amending the Constitution is published, stipulating Latvian as the state language of the Latvian SSR.

-* 28. In July, in response to the USSR’s attempts to retain power, the Supreme Council of the Latvian SSR adopted a declaration of sovereignty.
+* July 28 – In response to attempts by the USSR to retain power, the Supreme Council of the Latvian SSR adopts a declaration of sovereignty.

 1990

-* On March 18, elections to the Supreme Council of the Latvian SSR took place, in which the Popular Front won.
+* March 18 – Elections to the Supreme Council of the Latvian SSR are held, with the Popular Front winning a majority.

 1991

-* 19. In August, a coup d’état (putsch) began in the USSR.
-In the Baltics, the coup organizers declared martial law and dissolved parliaments.
+* August 19 – A coup d’état (putsch) begins in the USSR.
+In the Baltic states, the organisers declare martial law and dissolve parliaments.

-* 21. In August, Latvia announces the full restoration of its independence.
-The border is taken under control, KGB institutions are liquidated, inter-movement leaders are arrested, and Lenin’s monuments are dismantled.
+* August 21 – Latvia announces the full restoration of its independence.
+Borders are taken under state control, KGB institutions are dismantled, Interfront leaders are arrested, and Lenin monuments are removed.

-* 17. In September, the flags of the Baltic states are raised at the UN headquarters in New York, with the three Baltic states being admitted to the UN.
+* September 17 – The flags of the Baltic states are raised at the United Nations headquarters in New York, marking their admission to the UN.

 “OGRE KANGARI” HIKING TRAIL